CrowdShelf/server/README.md

 an identifier for the owner.

 ### Crowds
-`POST /api/crowd` to create a new crowd.
+`POST /api/crowd` to post a new crowd.

-`PUT /api/crowd/crowdId` to add (put) a member into the crowd.
+`PUT /api/crowd/:crowdId` to add (put) a member into the crowd.

 `GET /api/crowd` to get all crowds with name and id.